pnewb/make-the-fysetc-v0-kit-better/README.md

 * part cooling fans seem underpowered
 * no way to mount USB & Ethernet panel mounted extensions
 * Sensorless homing should back off 5mm
-* sensorless homing should have macros to drop current during home and override standard homing procedure
+* sensorless homing should have macros to drop current during home and override standard homing procedure (i actually don't know if this is accurate or not...)
 * don't ship debug configs
 * remove bash history
 * start your image creation from a bare image, no desktop components, no random mp4 files scattered around